neuefische/wd-flipped-classroom-curriculum/sessions/css-basics/css-basics.md

 | `margin`  | The space around the border and other elements.          |

 The property `box-sizing` changes the way how the `width` and `height` of an element is calculated.
 The default value is `content-box`.
-As the name suggests, the value defined by `width` is applied to the content box, padding, border-with and margin are then added on top.
-This can lead to unintended effects where an elements becomes larger than originally planned and overflows the screen display.
+The values of `width` and `height` set the size of the content box; padding, border-with and margin are then added on top.
+This can lead to unintended effects where an element becomes larger than originally planned and overflows the screen display.
 To avoid this, the `box-sizing` of all elements is often set to `border-box`.

 ```css
 * {